Silver King Lodge, Costa Rica

 An ideal destination for light tackle enthusiasts

-The Silver King Lodge is primarily known for its giant tarpon that reach well over 100 lbs and of snook that regularly exceed 20 lbs.
+Silver King Lodge is primarily known for its giant tarpon that reach well over 100lb and for snook that regularly exceed 20lb.
 Both species can be caught in the mouth of the river or inshore.

-The river fishing also offers numerous lagoons and backwaters with some of the more colorful and aggressive jungle species like mojarra, machaca and guapote, this is ideal for the light tackle enthusiast.
-For fisherman seeking variety, you can also fish offshore, targeting; wahoo, tuna, dorado and sailfish.
+The fishing also offers numerous lagoons and backwaters, home to some of the more colourful and aggressive jungle species like mojarra, machaca and guapote, all of which are ideal for the light tackle enthusiast.
+For fisherman seeking variety, it is also possible to fish offshore, targeting wahoo, tuna, dorado and sailfish.

 The English-speaking native guides are proficient in spin/plug casting and fly fishing methods.
 Conventional tackle and equipment is available for guests to use, although fly fishermen should bring their own gear.
 The lodge also has a well-stocked tackle shop.